fefa4ka/eer/README.md

 Using functional components can also be a useful approach for microcontroller applications because it allows you to break down the system into smaller, self-contained units of code that can be developed and tested independently.
 This can help to improve the modularity and maintainability of the code.

-This approach can be a _useful way to organize and structure code_ for microcontroller applications, especially if you are familiar with the React library and its component-based architecture.

-Overall, this approach can be effective for building real-time applications on microcontrollers, as it allows developers to declaratively specify the behavior of their application and how it should respond to changes in its environment.
-By using functional components and an event-driven loop, developers can build applications that are modular, scalable, and maintainable.

-Using a declarative approach in MCU development can be a good way to structure your code, as it allows you to specify the desired behavior of your system rather than the specific steps to achieve that behavior.
-This can make it easier to understand the overall logic of your system and make it more flexible and adaptable to changes.

-It is also a good idea to use a hardware abstraction layer to separate the low-level hardware-specific code from the rest of your application, as this can make it easier to port your code to different architectures and reduce the amount of redundant code you need to write.

 ## Features

-C library provides a set of functions and macros for creating microcontroller applications using a declarative programming model based on the lifecycle of functional components.
+C library provides a set of functions and macros for creating real-time applications using a declarative programming model based on the lifecycle of functional components.

 In this model, each component goes through a series of stages during its lifecycle, including **mounting**, **preparation**, **release**, and **unmounting**.
 Each stage corresponds to a specific set of actions that can be performed by the component.
 For example, the "_will mount_" and "_did mount_" methods are called when the component is first being added to the system, while the "_should update_" and "_will update_" methods are called when the component is being prepared for an update.

-Library provides different ways to use components within a microcontroller application, such as through the `apply(...)` or `use(...)` macros within a "`loop(...) { ... }` structure, or through the `react(...)` macro.
-These allow you to incorporate components into your application in a way that is appropriate for your specific needs.
-Library provides a useful set of tools for developing microcontroller applications using a declarative programming model and functional components.
-It may be helpful to provide more context on the specific types of applications that you envision using this library to develop, as well as any challenges or considerations that you have encountered while working with it.
-Library provides a set of hardware abstraction layers (HALs) that enable it to be used with a variety of microcontroller architectures, as well as a debug wrapper that can help with debugging and troubleshooting.

-There are **library of components** for common MCU functionality, including GPIO, timers, ADC, buttons, serial communication, PWM, bitbang, SPI, schedulers, and servos
+There are **library of components** for common MCU functionality, including GPIO, timers, ADC, buttons, serial communication, PWM, bitbang, SPI, schedulers, and servos.

 **Examples of real-time applications**, such as a sensor-dependent motor controller and a shell interface over serial communication